 Oso Bay and Oso Creek Watersheds: Implementing a Total Maximum Daily Load

-The Coastal Bend Bays and Estuaries Program will create a physical model of the Oso Bay and Oso Creek watershed that will be used at educational events in elementary schools and in the community.
+The Coastal Bend Bays and Estuaries Program created a physical model of the Oso Bay and Oso Creek watershed that was used at educational events in elementary schools and in the community.

 On this page: